 I got out to survey the damage (gingerly of course, because you remember, I am standing on the aforementioned sheer ice-good thing I have those ice grippy things on my boots) with my son’s words ringing in my ears.

 Remember the number one rule, Mom – no falling!

-But I am feeling like I can get myself out of this mess without calling a tow truck (expensive) or my husband (annoying for him, because it is in the middle of the workday).
-I get my yellow plastic shovel out of the trunk and start shovelling-to no avail.
+But I am feeling like I can get myself out of this mess without calling a tow truck (expensive) or my husband, who is at work.
+I get my yellow plastic shovel out of the trunk and start shoveling, to no avail.
 The car is well and truly stuck.
-After about ten minutes, I see a kindly neighbour of the male variety walking towards me with a shovel in his hand.
-After about thirty minutes of shovelling and trial and error we free my car, introduce ourselves and exchange a few pleasantries, after which I thank him for his kindness.
+After about ten minutes, I see a kindly neighbor of the male variety walking towards me with a shovel in his hand.
+After about thirty minutes of shoveling and trial and error we free my car, introduce ourselves and exchange a few pleasantries, after which I thank him for his kindness.
 Then we both go on our merry way-he to his warm house and I to mine.
 Thanks again, Pierre.

-May all beings be happy and free
+May all beings be happy and free.